 Once you begin to consciously look for things to be grateful for in your life, your brain will engage to help you even when you’re not consciously looking.
 It’s about simply making the decision to be alert for the positives and giving thanks for those gifts - this is what starts the process of seeing, hearing, and noticing more gifts all around you.

-You may ask yourself, why should I focus on gratitude if I have other issues I need to address?
+You may ask, why should I focus on gratitude if I have other issues I need to address?
 Here are 4 reasons to begin practicing gratitude:

 1. Gratitude helps you keep a balanced perspective.